Skip to main

 Performing

-You and your students can perform copyright musical works and sound recordings for educational purposes and university events under our tertiary music licence.
+You and your students can perform copyright musical works and sound recordings for educational purposes and university events under the terms and conditions of our tertiary music licence.

 Recording